China says history shows positive outcome from U.S. talks possible

 “The two leaders will talk about whatever they want,” he said.
 “A deal is not only in the interests of the two peoples but meets the aspirations of the whole world.”

-In another potential sign of a pre-G20 thaw, state television’s movie channel, which has in recent weeks broadcast old patriotic films about China’s heroics against the United States in the 1950-53 Korean War, on Wednesday showed a movie that put the United States in a far more positive light.
+In another possible sign of a pre-G20 thaw, China’s state television’s movie channel, which has in recent weeks broadcast old patriotic films about China’s heroics against the United States in the 1950-53 Korean War, on Wednesday showed a movie that put the United States in a far more positive light.

-The channel showed 1999’s “Lover’s Grief over the Yellow River”, about a U.S. pilot in World War Two who is rescued by Communist guerrilla forces in China and falls in love with one of the young women fighters.
+The channel showed 1999’s “Lover’s Grief over the Yellow River”, about a U.S. pilot in World War Two who was rescued by Communist guerrilla forces in China and falls in love with one of the young women fighters.

+The overseas edition of the ruling Communist Party’s official People’s Daily said on its Weibo account the movie was “deeply moving”, and showed a picture of the lead Chinese actress and lead U.S. actor locked in an embrace.

+“It’s better to fall in love than to fight,” the Beijing office of the Communist Youth League wrote approvingly of the movie on its Weibo account.

-Reporting by Cate Cadell; Writing by Ben Blanchard; editing by Darren Schuettler
+Reporting by Cate Cadell; Additional reporting by Beijing newsroom and Ben Blanchard; Editing by Darren Schuettler